 The oldest known abstract drawing, made with ochre, was found in a South African cave on a pebble retrieved from 73,000-year-old deposits.
 A crosshatch of nine lines purposefully traced with a piece of ochre having a fine point and used as a pencil, this work is at least 30,000 years older than the earliest previously known abstract and figurative drawings executed using the same technique.

-Above: This silcrete flake displays a drawing made up of nine lines traced on one of its faces with a sharp piece of ocher. © d’Errico/Henshilwood/Nature
+Above: This silcrete flake displays a drawing made up of nine lines traced on one of its faces with a sharp piece of ochre. © d’Errico/Henshilwood/Nature

 Confirming the validity of the discovery